ATTACKnDEFEND/Blue-Team-Resources/README.md

 ## Other Awesome Resources
 - A curated collection of awesome resources, tools, and other shiny things for cybersecurity blue teams. https://github.com/fabacab/awesome-cybersecurity-blueteam
+- How To Install Elasticsearch, Logstash, and Kibana (Elastic Stack) on Ubuntu 22.04 https://www.digitalocean.com/community/tutorials/how-to-install-elasticsearch-logstash-and-kibana-elastic-stack-on-ubuntu-22-04